 A Complete Guide to the Kentucky Derby

-Navigating these to find the highest-quality sites can sometimes be difficult, considering how many are available.
-That’s why we’re here to guide you through the expansive realm of Kentucky Derby betting sites.
-You can stick with specific sites such as KentuckyDerby.com or TwinSpires.com, which is affiliated with Churchill Downs.
-Or you can look for sites that offer you a little more variety.
+Finding the highest-quality Kentucky Derby betting sites can be difficult when there are so many to choose from.
+That’s why we’re here to guide you through the vast range of options.
+You might stick with a specific site, such as KentuckyDerby.com or TwinSpires.com, the latter associated with Churchill Downs.
+Or you might look for a site that presents you with a little more variety.

 Kentucky Derby History

-As for the particulars of the race, it is run on the first Saturday of May and is restricted to only the finest three-year-old horses, with a maximum field of twenty.
+Regarding the specific details of the race, it takes place on the first Saturday of May and is limited to only the best three-year-old horses, with a maximum of twenty in the field.
 The race is run at a distance of 1.5 miles.
-Other traditions include a garland of roses presented to the race winner (hence the nickname “The Run for the Roses”) and crowds decked out in their finest attire, including elaborate hats worn by the ladies.
+Among other traditions, a winner is presented with a garland of roses (thus the nickname "The Run for the Roses"), and the spectators are out in their dress-up, with the ladies often sporting the elaborate hats that make such a fine visual statement.

-What gave the Kentucky Derby a real boost in popularity was when it was established as the first leg of Thoroughbred racing’s Triple Crown.
-The Derby is followed by the Preakness Stakes and the Belmont Stakes in this prestigious trio of races for three-year-olds.
-Any horse that can capture all three races is truly special, considering it has occurred only 13 times in racing history.
+What really increased the popularity of the Kentucky Derby was when it became the first leg of the Triple Crown.
+The Derby is followed by the Preakness Stakes and the Belmont Stakes in this trio of very special races for three-year-olds.
+Any horse that can win all three is something to write home about, considering it has occurred only 13 times in racing history.

 Betting on the Kentucky Derby